M-Shrief/astro-portfolio/src/content/blog/astro.md

 In Astro, you can use any supported UI framework to render islands in the browser.
 This is known as **partial** or **selective hydration**.
 Astro leverages this technique behind the scenes, powering your islands automatically.

-### How Do Islands Work in Astro?

-Astro generates every website with zero client-side JavaScript, by default.
-When using any UI framework, Astro will atomatically render it to HTML ahead of time and then strip out all of the JavaScript for performance.

-Sometimes, client-side JavaScript is required for creating interactive UI, With Astro instead of forcing your entire page to become an SPA, Astro enable you to make an islolated & interactive island.

 ### What are the benefits of Islands?

 The most obvious benefit is performance: the majority of your website is converted to fast, static HTML and JavaScript is only loaded for the individual components that need it.
 JavaScript is one of the slowest assets that you can load per-byte, so every byte counts.

 Another benefit is parallel loading.
 The low-priority island doesn’t need to block the high-priority island.
 The two load in parallel and hydrate in isolation.

 Even better, you can tell Astro exactly how and when to render each component with client directives.
-If that component is really expensive to load, you can attach a special client directive that tells Astro to only load the carousel when it becomes visible on the page.
+If that component is really expensive to load, you can attach a special client directive that tells Astro to only load it when it becomes visible on the page.
 If the user never sees it, it never loads.

 In Astro, it’s up to you as the developer to explicitly tell Astro which components on the page need to also run in the browser.
 Astro will only hydrate exactly what’s needed on the page and leave the rest of your site as static HTML.